redwoodjs/redwood/packages/codemods/src/codemods/v2.3.x/tsconfigForRouteHooks/README.md

 import { bazinga } from '$api/src/lib/bazinga'
 ```

 Just like in scripts, in your *.routeHooks.ts files.
+This feature was enabled as part of Cell prerendering and dynamic path prerendering.